 Collaboration instils a sense of belongingness and loyalty, which leads to a higher commitment to the organization.
 Building on each other’s inputs and adding value to the team on an individual level adds to the more significant benefit of the organization.

-As employees get to know each other better, it makes solid social connections in the workplace and beyond.
+As employees get to know each other better, it makes solid social connections in the digital workplace and beyond.
 They are also reassured that they are working with colleagues and not rivals.
 This can also lead to higher employee well-being and lower absenteeism, increasing job satisfaction.

 Collaboration through screens is more challenging, but a culture of collaboration can break through the difficulties posed by remote working setups.
 It reduces the virtual isolation workers face and enables people to speak up and share their concerns.